Ichiko Kamichika: Early life

 Kamichika was born in what is now Saza, Nagasaki on June 6, 1888.
 Kamichika grew up in relative poverty due to the death of her father and eldest brother at a young age.
-After grade school, Kamichika convinced her family Kamichika to allow her to attend an American missionary school for girls in Nagasaki and in 1909 she moved to Tokyo to train as a teacher at Tsuda University.
+After grade school, Kamichika convinced her family to allow her to attend an American missionary school for girls in Nagasaki and in 1909 she moved to Tokyo to train as a teacher at Tsuda University.
 At Tsuda University she began contributing to the feminist literary magazine Bluestocking (青鞜, Seitō).
 After graduation she became a teacher at the Aomori Prefectural School for Girls, until she was asked to leave when the school principal discovered her name in an issue of the Bluestocking magazine.
 In 1914, Kamichika returned to Tokyo and began working as a reporter at the Tokyo Nichi Nichi Shimbun.
 Her strong English language abilities led her to be assigned to the politics and society section rather than the home and family section, the topics typically assigned to female reporters at the time.
 Kamichika also produced her first literary journal, the Saffron (March-August 1914), during this time period.